 There are three common types of payment structures:

-What a Balloon Mortgage Payment Schedule Can Look Like
+What Does a Balloon Payment Schedule Look Like?

-The payment schedule for a balloon mortgage is based on the type of balloon mortgage you get (interest only, balloon payment mortgage or no payment).
+The payment schedule for a balloon mortgage is based on the type of balloon mortgage you get.

 The balloon payment mortgage is the most popular option because it allows you to reduce the loan’s principal, which helps reduce the size of the final lump-sum payment.
 Remember, this type of payment structure is based on the amortization schedule of a 15- or 30-year loan.